elebumm/RedditVideoMakerBot/README.md

 5. Run `python main.py` (unless you chose automatic install, then the installer will automatically run main.py) required\*\*), visit [the Reddit Apps page.](https://www.reddit.com/prefs/apps) TL;DR set up an app that is a "script".
-   Copy your keys into the `.env` file, along with whether your account uses two-factor authentication.
 6. Enjoy 😎

 (Note if you got an error installing or running the bot try first rerunning the command with a three after the name e.g. python3 or pip3)